12 Bar Blues

 Here is the 12 bar blues progression.

 It starts on the I (or tonic) for four measures then moves up to the IV for 2 measures.
 This move to the IV (or subdominant) offers some interest to the listener.
 The progression then moves back down to the I for two measures providing some relief from the previous assent.
-As soon as you’re feeling back at home the V chord takes over for 2 bars and descends down to the IV chord for another two bars which finally returns to the I chord
+As soon as you’re feeling back at home the V (or dominant) chord takes over for 2 bars and descends down to the IV chord for another two bars which finally returns to the I chord

 Commonly Used Extended Chords